SIGHTS

 Beyond Yotsutsuji, the trail continues through quieter wooded terrain past dozens of smaller sub-shrines.
 The crowds thin significantly above this point.
 The summit (Ichinomine, 233m) has a small shrine but limited views due to tree cover.
 The real reward of the full hike is the atmospheric forest and solitude.

-- After 5pm — crowds drop sharply; some areas are lit at night
+Crowds drop sharply; some areas lit at night for atmospheric evening visits

 Practical Tips

-- Photography: No tripods in the tunnels during busy hours.
-The gates face southeast, so morning light illuminates them from the front; afternoon light comes from behind.
+No tripods in the gate tunnels during busy hours.
+The gates face southeast — morning light illuminates them from the front; afternoon light comes from behind.
+If you want the classic front-lit shot, morning is the only option.

 Want a guided evening walk?
 Our Gion Evening Walk departs nightly from Gion and includes local sake stops — a natural pairing with a morning at Fushimi Inari.